rKmasterworks/portfolio/projects/azure-portfolio-site/README.md

 ## 📖 Notes
 This project is part of my **Cloud Engineering learning path**.
 I’m starting small, then **iterating step by step** to simulate how real engineers improve infrastructure over time.

+### Hosting Decision
+For the first deployment, I will use **Azure Static Web Apps** instead of Blob Storage.

+**Reasons:**
+- Built-in GitHub Actions support → easier CI/CD setup.
+- Free SSL and custom domains.
+- More realistic for a production-style workflow.

+**Future Iteration:**
+I may also try deploying the same site via **Blob Storage** later to compare simplicity, cost, and flexibility.

+### Deployment Note
+Azure Static Web Apps expects you to specify the folder where your site lives.
+Since my project is nested under `projects/azure-portfolio-site/src/`, I set this as the **App Location** during setup.
+This makes sure `index.html` is found correctly.

 ---